 Gull Lake has ever been a forward looking community and was one of the first rural communities in Saskatchewan to have high speed internet access.
 Gull Lake’s convenient location at the junction of the TransCanada Hwy and Hwy 37 makes Gull Lake perfectly situated for business or for residence with easy access to larger communities such as Swift Current to the east or Medicine Hat to the west, and other areas north and south besides on Hwy 37.
 Residents here get the benefits of a healthy, small town atmosphere to raise their children with larger city services within easy driving distance.

 And Gull Lake has not stood still in other areas either.
-It is a highly developed and prosperous community boasting many local amenities such as swimming pool, a modern ice arena and recreational complex, a well regarded Kindergarten to Grade 12 school, community ball diamonds, a health centre with on site doctor, a weekly community newspaper, a town library and, as of August 2012, a fully upgraded digital movie theater.
+It is a highly developed and prosperous community boasting many local amenities such as swimming pool, a modern ice arena and recreational complex, a well regarded Kindergarten to Grade 12 school, community ball diamonds, a health centre with on site doctor, a town library and, as of August 2012, a fully upgraded digital movie theater.
 As Gull Lake faces a new century, the pioneer spirit of the old ’76 will continue to inspire Gull Lake residents to thrive and prosper.
 We look to the future with hope and determination to meet the challenges which face us in the generations to come.